Is Low Stomach Acid The Reason Behind Your Acne?

+Bloating, gas, acid reflux, heartburn, burping, and even acne can all be signs that you have low stomach acid.
 Most believe that stomach acid is the culprit behind many of these symptoms, especially heartburn.
-Therefore, it’s no surprise we are told to take antacids or prescription drugs like Prilosec to stop heartburn.
-Unfortunately, even though symptoms may vanish for the immediate moment, the long term consequences of suppressing stomach acid can be devastating, leading to many digestive health concerns, which will eventually manifest in other symptoms throughout the body, including skin troubles for some, as in the case of acne.
+Therefore, it’s no surprise we are told to take antacids or prescription drugs to stop heartburn.
+Unfortunately, even though symptoms may vanish for the immediate moment, the long-term consequences of suppressing stomach acid can be devastating, leading to many digestive health concerns, which will eventually manifest in other symptoms throughout the body, including skin troubles for some, as in the case of acne.

 Why Stomach Acid Is Good For You

-- zinc (super important skin nutrient!)
+- Zinc (super-important skin nutrient!)

 These nutrients are also some of the most common deficiencies we see in people, especially in those who don’t eat meat.
-Although, just because one’s diet contains animal products, does not mean they are necessarily absorbing these nutrients either, especially if there is not a sufficient amount of HCL present in the stomach.
+Although, just because one’s diet contains animal products, it does not mean they are necessarily absorbing these nutrients either, especially if there is not a sufficient amount of HCL present in the stomach.

 I then started to notice stomach problems creep up, especially bloating and gas after meals, and then I became severely constipated.
 Turns out that if you’re low in stomach acid (hypochlorhydria), you can’t digest proteins.
 Therefore, when you consume protein without enough HCL to break it down, it sits there for longer than it’s intended to and begins to ferment.

 This is why many people will say that meat doesn’t make them feel well, or they bloat or have gas after consuming it.
 It’s not necessarily the meat or protein causing the distress, you’re simply not breaking down your food.
 Therefore, the idea of too much stomach acid causing symptoms like heartburn is not true in most cases.
-Dr. Jonathan Wright, author of “Why Stomach Acid Is Good For You,” makes the point that when food sits in the stomach for too long from a lack of stomach acid this creates pressure from the fermentation produced, which can then cause the food to reverse back into the esophagus, hence the burning sensation many experience.
+Dr. Jonathan Wright, author of Why Stomach Acid Is Good For You, makes the point that when food sits in the stomach for too long from a lack of stomach acid this creates pressure from the fermentation produced, which can then cause the food to reverse back into the esophagus, hence the burning sensation many experience.

 Why?
 HCL is your body’s first line of defense.
 Beyond it being a crucial role in nutrient absorption, stomach acid is needed to protect you from harmful bugs and bacteria that can enter your system.
-If enough stomach acid is present, you’ll be able to fight these little (or big) buggers via the presence of HCL, although if you don’t have enough, forget about it.
+If enough stomach acid is present, you’ll be able to fight these little (or big) buggers via the presence of HCL.
+If you don’t have enough, forget about it.

 They can easily make their way through your stomach and enter your small and large intestine where they will make a comfy home and begin to create digestive disturbances, eventually leading to more chronic symptoms, many related to the skin.
-This is why it is not uncommon to see many skin conditions, be it acne, roseacea, dermatitis, eczema and even psoriasis also appear with symptoms of gut dysfunction.
+This is why it is not uncommon to see many skin conditions, be it acne, roseacea, dermatitis, eczema, and even psoriasis also appear with symptoms of gut dysfunction.

 Stomach acid naturally decreases with age, but these lifestyle choices can also decrease stomach acid more rapidly:

-- Stress.
-Whether in the form of an unsupported diet, emotional or mental, stress slows down our entire body’s ability to function efficiently.
-HCL is only released when the body is in a relaxed state during which it can properly breakdown and digest food.
+- Stress: Whether in the form of an unsupported diet, emotional or mental, stress slows down our entire body’s ability to function efficiently.
+HCL is only released when the body is in a relaxed state during which it can properly break down and digest food.

-- Not eating enough protein.
-When one’s protein intake is reduced, whether consciously or not (as what happen to me when I became a vegetarian), your body automatically stops producing as much HCL because it’s not as necessary for a low protein diet.
+- Not eating enough protein: When one’s protein intake is reduced, whether consciously or not (as what happen to me when I became a vegetarian), your body automatically stops producing as much HCL because it’s not as necessary for a low-protein diet.
 This can also create the lack of desire to want to consume meat since your body innately knows it can’t digest it well.

-- Eating too many starchy carbohydrates.
-HCL is not needed and therefore not secreted when starches are consumed.
+- Eating too many starchy carbohydrates: HCL is not needed and therefore not secreted when starches are consumed.
 If your diet is filled with lots of starchy foods, you may want to cut back, especially when eating proteins.
-It may be helpful to focus on lower carbohydrate foods such as vegetables that won’t interfere with HCL production.
+It may be helpful to focus on lower-carbohydrate foods such as vegetables that won’t interfere with HCL production.

 The most common symptoms of low HCL includes the following, especially after a meal with protein: